coder/docs/guides/customization/image-tags.md

 ---
-title: "Image Tag Lifecycle"
+title: "Image Tag Names"
+description:
-description: Learn about image tags and Coder's naming conventions.
+  Learn about image tag naming conventions and recommendations for use.
 ---

-Coder uses image tags to determine the image variant to pull to run an environment.
+Coder uses image tags to determine the image variant to use when creating an environment.

 Image tags are expressed using the following notation: